John-Atha/Notepad-app/README.md

-# Notes webpage
+# Notepad

-* This is an educational project of a notepad-like webpage
+* This is an educational project of a notepad-like app
 * It is an intro to React framework
 * Languages used: HTML, CSS, Javascript(React)
 - - -